raygj/consul-content/docker/readme.md

 JSON linter: https://jsonlint.com

-- create a local directory for Consul configuration files
-- this dir will ultimately be copied to the container via the Docker file
+- create a local directory for Consul configuration files; this dir will ultimately be copied to the container via the Docker file

 `mkdir ~/docker/node-docker-microservice/consul`